brettcoburn/gmusic-migrate/README.md

 Account migration tool for Google Music All Access using gmusicapi.
 Exports your library, playlists, and radio stations from one All Access account and imports them into another account.

+**Note: this tool is still in the early stages of development, and it relies on an unofficial API.
+Use this code at your own risk!**

 ##Prerequisites

 python 2.7 - https://www.python.org